anjumrafidofficial/rtl8188eus/README.md

 # Howto build/install
 1. You will need to blacklist another driver in order to use this one.
 2. `echo 'blacklist r8188eu'|sudo tee -a '/etc/modprobe.d/realtek.conf'`
+3. `sudo apt-get -y install dkms build-essential git gcc make`
-3. `make && sudo make install`
+4. `make && sudo make install`
-4. Reboot in order to blacklist and load the new driver/module.
+5. Reboot in order to blacklist and load the new driver/module.
+6. `sudo reboot`

 # MONITOR MODE howto
 Use these steps to enter monitor mode.